-This compiles a carbon cycle enabled configuration of cGENIE and runs a short test, comparing the results against those of a pre-run experiment (also downloaded alongside the model source code).
-It serves to check that you have the software environment correctly configured.
+This compiles a carbon cycle enabled configuration of cGENIE and runs a short test, comparing the results against those of a pre-run experiment.

 There may be some 'Warnings' reported (== someone's sloppy programming) but these are not detrimental to the ultimate science results (we hope!).
 'Success' of this test is indicated by: